cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

      combine workspace.root -M HybridNew --LHCmode LHC-feldman-cousins --readHybridResults --grid=mergedfile.root --cl <1-alpha>

-The output tree will contain the values of the POI which crosses the critical value ($$\alpha$$) - i.e, the boundaries of the confidence intervals,
+The output tree will contain the values of the POI which crosses the critical value ($\alpha$) - i.e, the boundaries of the confidence intervals,

 You can produce a plot of the value of CL<sub>s+b</sub> vs the parameter of interest by adding the option `--plot <plotname>`.